 Current Research

-ALACRITY Grant
+ALACRITY Center Grant

 Aim 1.
 To understand stakeholders’ (community college or CC students) perspectives on facilitators and barriers to mental health screening and initial uptake of mental health services in order to develop interventions to enhance engagement of CC students into STAND at ELAC.
 During Year 1, nine focus groups, each with 5-6 participants, will be used to explore factors that affect willingness to enroll in STAND such as perceptions of STAND effectiveness, perceived burden associated with STAND, and the impact of perceived and personal stigma in seeking mental health services.